 You will see a number of different flower strains categorized by their strains ranging from strong Indicas to strong Sativas and everything in between.
-Each strain can have different effects so be sure to ask the budtender for assistance in choosing the best marijuana for you.
+Each strain can have different effects so be sure to ask the budtender for assistance in choosing the best cannabis for you.
 Strong Sativas strains are known for their general uplifting, energizing, and head high effects while Indicas are known for their full body highs and sedative effects.

-- Concentrates: essential oils of the cannabis plant.
+- Concentrates essential oils of the cannabis plant.
 Warning: these can be very potent!

-- Edibles: Cannabis infused foods, candies, or drinks.
+- Edibles: Cannabis-infused foods, candies, or drinks.
 Warning: These can be very potent!
 Be sure to check the serving size before enjoying and remember the effects can take up to an hour to hit you.

-- Transdermal Products: creams, lotions, massage oils and such infused with cannabis.
+- Transdermal Products: creams, lotions, massage oils, and such infused with cannabis.
 These products are not psychoactive and will not get you high.

 How much will it cost?

-Legal marijuana in the state of Washington is going to be reasonable, between $7 and $25 a gram depending on the quality and strain.
+Legal cannabis in the state of Washington is going to be reasonable, between $7 and $25 a gram depending on the quality and strain.
 The Washington government started with an extremely expensive tax system that charges a 25% excise taxes each step of the way from producer to processor to retailer, and an additional sales tax of 9.5% to the consumer.
 Once the industry matured, they dropped that tax down to around 37% at the retail level only which makes it affordable at the retail level.

 Where can I buy it?

 Although you cannot buy cannabis at gas stations or liquor stores just yet, you can buy it at any state-licensed store.
 For a list and map of current locations check out our Retail Shop Guide!
-If you do not have a medical card, you cannot buy it from Medical Marijuana Dispensaries.
+If you do not have a medical card, you cannot buy it from Medical cannabis Dispensaries.

-How much marijuana can I buy?
+How much cannabis can I buy?